Heisenberg-smooth operators from the phase space perspective: Introduction

 provided the limit exists in the Banach space $\mathcal L(\mathcal H)$.
 Here, $e_j$ are the standard basis vectors of $\mathbb R^{2d}$.
 Having these notions of partial derivatives, one defines iterated partial derivatives $\partial^{\alpha}A$, $\alpha \in \mathbb N_0^{2d}$, in the obvious manner.
 In studying such differentiable operators, one should first consider the continuous elements:

 Note that $C(\mathcal H)$ was denoted $\mathcal C_1$ in other works on quantum harmonic analysis.
-To avoid confusion with $C^1$, we decided to change the notation here.
+We change the notation here to avoid confusion with $C^1$.
 Among the class of bounded linear operators, it plays the same role as the bounded uniformly continuous functions within $L^\infty(\mathbb R^{2d})$. $C(\mathcal H)$ is the most important $C^\ast$ algebra to study from the point of view of \emph{correspondence theory}, which relates translation invariant function spaces on phase space with their noncommutative counterpart: translation invariant subspaces of $\mathcal L(\H)$.
 Further, it has a rich and well-understood Fredholm theory \cite{Fulsche_Hagger2019, Hagger2021}.

 It is now natural to consider the $k$-times differentiable elements: For $k \in \mathbb N_0$ let